Biotox Bac Liquid

 What is NDC 50181-0077?

-The NDC code 50181-0077 is assigned by the FDA to the product Biotox Bac 2 which is a human over the counter drug product labeled by The Wellness Center For Research And Education, Inc..
-The generic name of Biotox Bac 2 is bacillus tetani, chlamydia trachomatis, streptococcus viridans, meningococcus nosode, phytolacca decandra, pneumococcinum, clostridium perfringens, dysentery bacillus, enterococcus faecalis, listeria monocytogenes, streptococcus agalactiae, streptococcus dysgalactiae, streptococcus mutans, streptococcus bovis, streptococcus uberis.
-The product's dosage form is liquid and is administered via oral form.
-The product is distributed in a single package with assigned NDC code 50181-0077-1 30 ml in 1 bottle, dropper .
-This page includes all the important details about this product, including active and inactive ingredients, pharmagologic classes, product uses and characteristics, UNII information and RxNorm crosswalk.
+The NDC code 50181-0077 is assigned by the FDA to the product Biotox Bac 2.
+It is commonly known by its generic name, bacillus tetani, chlamydia trachomatis, streptococcus viridans, meningococcus nosode, phytolacca decandra, pneumococcinum, clostridium perfringens, dysentery bacillus, enterococcus faecalis, listeria monocytogenes, streptococcus agalactiae, streptococcus dysgalactiae, streptococcus mutans, streptococcus bovis, streptococcus uberis.
+This pharmaceutical product is labeled by The Wellness Center For Research And Education, Inc. and is currently categorized as listed product.
+The medication is a liquid administered via oral route.
+In terms of distribution, this product is available in a single package configuration.
+The associated package NDC(s) include: 50181-0077-1.
+Beyond standard identification, this entry provides technical data including pharmacologic classes, UNII ingredient references, and RxNorm cross-referencing for healthcare systems.

 For the temporary relief of fever, sore throat, fatigue, pain and loose stools.
 For the temporary relief of fever, sore throat, fatigue, pain and loose stools.